 To me, this throws me right back to 4th grade when mean kids would mock me for getting 8/10 on the spelling quiz, or for tripping over the hurdles! p.s.
 Dumbest sport ever, unless your future aspirations are a burglar or a police officer!

 My point is, Just Be Kind!

 No one intentionally makes a typo or spelling mistake!
 And I promise you, no one tries to fall down at hurdles!
 I promise you too, that NO ONE plans to wear mismatched socks or shoes for that matter.

 The point is, just be kind.

-If you can’t ignore it, then at least give the other person a kind, PRIVATE, head’s up!
+If you can’t ignore whatever it is that’s bugging you, then at least give the other person a kind, PRIVATE, head’s up!
 Because kindness matters.
 It really does.
 Not only will being kind spare someone of cruel bullying and mocking, but it will actually make you feel better about yourself as a person than if you went the other way and mocked and belittled that innocent person instead.
 I promise you, you will.
 Because at the end of the day, mocking makes you the bully!

-So, the next time you think about mocking someone, think twice, and bite your blady tongue!
+So, the next time you think about mocking someone, think twice, and bite your tongue!